 AccessCNY’s Consumer Directed Personal Assistance (CDPA) program helps individuals take control of their personal care and home care needs.
-With the support of AccessCNY staff, CDPA participants screen, hire, train and supervise personal assistants (PAs) to help with important activities of daily living.
+With the support of AccessCNY staff, CDPA participants screen, hire, train and supervise personal assistants (PAs) to help with important activities of daily living (ADL).

-A major benefit to the CDPA program is that it allows people to truly personalize home care to fit their lifestyle.
+A major benefit to the CDPA program – sometimes also referred to as Consumer Directed Personal Services (CDPAS) or the Consumer Directed Personal Assistance Program (CDPAP) – is that it allows people to truly personalize home care to fit their lifestyle.
 Participants can customize when their personal assistants work, as well as what tasks they perform.
 During the more than 25 years Agnes McCray has been enrolled in CDPA at AccessCNY, her PAs have assisted her in reaching a variety of goals- from being a loving mother to two young sons to being an unstoppable community activist.
 You can read more about Agnes’ story here.

 Below we have included the answers to some common questions about the Consumer Directed Personal Assistance program.
 Please take a look and reach out with any questions.
 Our knowledgeable staff are here to help!

 To sign up for Consumer Directed Personal Assistance you must:

 - Be eligible for home-care services, personal care services or private nursing

 - Require long-term assistance with daily living activities (including home and personal care)